Saurus City

-Saurus City is a 2025 American animated fantasy film written and directed by Nathan Smith.
-The film features an ensemble voice cast, including Ron Perlman, Emma Roberts, Dennis Quaid, Tim Meadows, Aimee Garcia and Julia Ormond.
+Saurus City is an upcoming American stop-motion fantasy film written and directed by Nate Smith, and starring Ron Perlman, Emma Roberts, Dennis Quaid, Tim Meadows, Aimee Garcia, and Julia Ormond.

 Synopsis

-When a grizzled knight is called upon to help a young lady in distress, he discovers the entire Dinosaur Kingdom is in danger and embarks on an epic journey, risking life and limb, to deliver the one thing that will save them all... a baby.
+When a grizzled knight is called upon to help a young lady in distress, he discovers the entire Dinosaur Kingdom is in danger and embarks on an epic journey, risking life and limb, to deliver the one thing that will save them all: a baby.